mssrchapelier/belgrade-tram-analytics/README.md

 ### Option A: Docker

 #### Available images

+Pre-built images are hosted [on Docker Hub](https://hub.docker.com/r/mssrchapelier/belgrade-tram-analytics); images can also be built from this repository.

 1. For CPU-only inference environments: tagged with `-cpu`.
 This is the default image (for ease of running locally).
    - The corresponding Dockerfile is: [`./Dockerfile`](Dockerfile).